The Likelihood of Mixed Hitting Times: Numerical Experiments

 The first experiment compares direct computations of the log likelihood function of the mixed inverse Gaussian model using the explicit expression for the density in (\ref{eq:inverseGaussianpdf}) to its numerical approximations as we vary $M$.
 The log likelihood is calculated on the data set that we use in Section \ref{s:strike}.
 This ensures that this experiment provides both a real life test case and a check on the results we present in that section.
 The data contain 566 complete strike durations.
 Because the approximation errors are close to unbiased, the error in the log likelihood scales with the root of the sample size.

-Figure \ref{fig:llherr} plots the average of the absolute approximation error of the log likelihood, for different values of $M$, over a large set of model parameters randomly generated at the scale of their maximum likelihood estimates.
+Figure \ref{fig:llherr} plots the average of the absolute approximation error of the log likelihood, for different values of $M$, over 100 model parameters randomly generated at the scale of their maximum likelihood estimates.
 We find that this average absolute error decreases exponentially with $M$; this result is robust across the various parameter values over which the plotted results are averaged.
 Consistently with \citet{japr00:rogers}, we see that $M=15$ already provides a decent approximation for most practical purposes.
-However, because the time required for the calculations grows only linearly in $M$, an extra thousandfold increase in precision can be obtained at a very low computational cost by setting $M=20$ instead.
-Once $M>20$, other factors, such as rounding errors, become important, and the approximation error levels off.
-We also find that, with $M=20$, increasing $R$ or decreasing the step size $h$ adds very little to the precision of the inversion.
-The numerical approximation of the log likelihood takes about 15--20 times as long to calculate as the analytical expression.
+However, because the time required for the calculations grows only linearly in $M$, we can increase $M$ to 25 at a very low computational cost and obtain a nearly thousandfold increase in precision (with most of the gain already obtained with $M=20$).
+Once $M\geq 25$, other factors, such as rounding errors, become important, and the approximation error levels off.
+We also find that, with $M=25$, increasing $R$ or decreasing the step size $h$ adds very little to the precision of the inversion.
+The numerical approximation of the log likelihood takes 9--11 times as long to calculate as the analytical expression.
 However, in absolute terms this is still very manageable.
-For example, it takes only just over 2 seconds to calculate the density for a specification with shocks on a regular desktop computer 100,000 times.\footnote{We used Figure \ref{fig:approxshock}'s specification and MATLAB on a late 2013 iMac with a 2.7 GHz Intel Core i5 processor.} Consistently with this, the log likelihood can be maximized in under a minute for most model specifications.
+For example, it takes about a second to calculate the density for a specification with shocks on a regular laptop computer 100,000 times.\footnote{We used Figure \ref{fig:approxshock}'s specification and MATLAB 2020b on a MacBook Pro (2018, 15inch, 2.9GHz 6-Core Intel Core i9, 32 GB 2400 MHz DDR4) with macOS 10.15.7.} Consistently with this, the log likelihood can be maximized, starting from multiple random parameter values for each maximization, in under half a minute for the model specifications that we consider in Section \ref{s:strike}.